-- There may be some costs associated with soil erosion when overhead distribution infrastructure is removed and replaced with underground power, but the Authority does not have any estimates of these costs. - Western Power has advised that its employees do not face additional risks of electrical contact when inspecting underground power components, as manholes or vaults are not used in Perth. - There are costs associated with the increased exposure to dig-ins when cables are placed underground, but these costs are likely to be at least partially offset by the reduced electrical contact injuries associated with overhead power systems. - Western Power suggested in its submission that although it may be more difficult to find faults and undertake repairs on underground cables and affected customers are likely to face longer supply interruption times, this is expected be offset by lower maintenance requirements. - In regard to the susceptibility to flooding, storm surges and damage during poststorm cleanup, the Authority has not found any evidence of this being a problem in Perth.
+- There may be some costs associated with soil erosion when overhead distribution infrastructure is removed and replaced with underground power, but the Authority does not have any estimates of these costs. - There are costs associated with the increased exposure to dig-ins when cables are placed underground, but these costs are likely to be at least partially offset by the reduced electrical contact injuries associated with overhead power systems. - Western Power suggested in its submission on the Authority's issues paper that although it may be more difficult to find faults and undertake repairs on underground cables and affected customers are likely to face longer supply interruption times, this is expected be offset by lower maintenance requirements. - In regard to the susceptibility to flooding, storm surges and damage during poststorm cleanup, the Authority has not found any evidence of this being a problem in Perth.
 During the March 2010 storm, when there were localised flooding in areas, including areas with underground power, Western Power did not record any problems or outages as a result of underground power infrastructure being damaged by water. - During the early rounds of the SUPP, when undergrounding was done on a likefor-like approach, there was reduced flexibility for both operations and system expansion by Western Power.
-However, since 2002 Western Power has allowed reasonable future proofing of the SUPP design to build additional network capacity, which goes some way towards mitigating the potential reduction for operations and system expansion resulting from underground power. - In regard to the reduced life expectancy of underground cables when compared with overhead lines, Western Power has advised that current underground power systems have a life expectancy of forty to fifty years, which is similar to Western Power's life expectancy of overhead distribution systems. - In regard to potentially higher maintenance costs of underground power in comparison to existing overhead system maintenance costs, Western Power has provided information which shows that the maintenance costs of underground power are actually lower than the maintenance costs of the existing overhead distribution system.
-This information is outlined and discussed in more detail in section 5.2.1. - It is not clear that there are any opportunity costs associated with retrospective underground power.
-The Authority would require more evidence of any higher return non-SUPP projects that have not gone ahead due to funding constraints before increasing the discount rate used to assess the costs and benefits of the SUPP.
+However, since 2002 Western Power has allowed reasonable future proofing of the SUPP design to build additional network capacity, which goes some way towards mitigating the potential reduction for operations and system expansion resulting from underground power. - In regard to the reduced life expectancy of underground cables when compared with overhead lines, Western Power has advised that current underground power systems have a life expectancy of forty to fifty years, which is similar to Western Power's life expectancy of overhead distribution systems.